Music Therapy (BMT)

 • Start: September (fall term)

-Admission is based on successful completion of the following courses:
+• Successful completion of the following courses:

 • MU158: Introduction to Music Therapy

-• PS101/102: Introduction to Psychology
+• PS101 & PS102: Introduction to Psychology

-Admission requirements also include a 1-2 page written letter of intent, current resumé, and an interview and audition with the music therapy coordinator.
 The purpose of the audition and interview is to assess your musical, academic, interpersonal and self-reflective skills and your readiness for the Music Therapy program and clinical work.

 Your Career Awaits

-• community programs
+• community agencies and outreach programs

 • correctional centres